 And the 2kg fresh chook cooked perfectly

-Recommended oven roast time is 25 minutes per 500g – that is 1.5 hours (100 minutes) for this 2Kg chook.
-Knowing Ninja was faster than an oven we put it in for 75 minutes knowing we could easily extend.
+Recommended oven roast time is 25 minutes per 500g – that is 1.5 hours (100 minutes) for this 2kg chook.
+Knowing Ninja was faster than an oven we inserted the meat thermometer and it was brilliantly done in an hour.
 Note that the maximum chook size is about 2kg otherwise it will be too high and hit the splatter screen.
 Just a note – despite chickens being fatty and splattering making ovens a cleaning disaster – this was very easy to clean.

 Summary: The cookbook has few roast recipes so experiment!